dankswoops/SwoopsHud/README.md

 # Launch Options
 These settings are crtical to optimizing your game.

-Navigate to `Steam Client Library > Right Click Team Fortress 2 > Properties > General > Launch Options` There are many flags we can use that aren't mentioned in this readme you can [find here](https://docs.mastercomfig.com/9.10.1/pt/customization/launch_options/#recommended-launch-options) or by googling.
+Navigate to `Steam Client Library > Right Click Team Fortress 2 > Properties > General > Launch Options`.
+There are many flags we can use that aren't mentioned in this readme you can [find here](https://docs.mastercomfig.com/9.10.1/pt/customization/launch_options/#recommended-launch-options) or by googling.
 It's not a good idea to try and use all the flags, some are for a different game on this engine, and some are deprecated.
-If your string is too long it will get deleted once you refresh the steam client.
+If your launch option string is too long it will get deleted once you refresh the steam client.

 The flags I use on windows are:
 `-sw -noborder -w 1920 -dxlevel 98 -freq 240 -sillygibs -enablefakeip -particles 1 -precachefontchars -noff -novid -nojoy -nohltv -nosteamcontroller -noquicktime`